 The causes of diabetic kidney disease are complex and most likely related to many factors.
-Some experts feel that changes in the circulation of blood within the filtering apparatus of the kidney (the glomerulus) may play an important role.
+Some experts feel that changes in the circulation of blood within the filtering units of the kidney (glomeruli) may play an important role.

 - Are some people more likely to get diabetic kidney disease?

 Yes.
-The following risk factors have been linked to increased risk of developing this disease: high blood pressure, poor glucose (sugar) control, inherited tendency and diet.
+The following risk factors have been linked to increased risk of developing this disease: high blood pressure, poor glucose (sugar) control and diet.